bird-house/birdhouse-deploy/birdhouse/README.rst

 To set up a development environment, we recommend using an Anaconda environment.

-The repository contains an `environment-dev.yml` file for conda that lists dependencies needed to run the development environment (including `bump-my-version` for version management and `pip-tools` for managing Python dependencies).
+The repository contains an |environment-dev.yml|_ file for conda that lists dependencies needed to run the development environment (including |bump-my-version|_ for version management and ``pip-tools`` for managing Python dependencies).
-This file will install the libraries listed in the `tests/requirements.txt` file that are needed to run the tests.
+This file will install the libraries listed in the |tests-requirements.txt|_ file that are needed to run the tests.

 In order to set up the development environment, run the following commands: